ctrl-z-9000-times/homepage/database_design.md

 ## Introduction

-This document seeks to design a database suitable for NEURON and for neural simulators in general.
-A database is a software tool that organizes and manages data.
+This document seeks to design a database suitable for the internal data structures of NEURON and of neural simulators in general.
+A database is a software tool for organizing and managing data.

 ### The State of the Art